inmanta/inmanta-core/docs/source/quickstart.rst

         redhat: git@github.com:impera-io/redhat, ">= 0.1"
         ubuntu: git@github.com:impera-io/ubuntu, ">= 0.1"

-Each line under the ``requires:`` attributes lists a required Impera module.
+Each line under the ``requires:`` attribute lists a required Impera module.
 The key is the name of the module, next is the location of the git project and after the comma is the version identifier.

 Next, we instruct Impera to download all modules and install the required python modules for the